devopsw18/docs/docs/gettingstarted/getstarted/howToDocument.md

 ## Update Document
 All documents can be found in the **Docs > docs > gettingstarted** folder

-> For example to register yourself as **Active Student**.
+For example to register yourself as **Active Student**.
 Click **active_st.md** located in docs > gettingstarted > students-lia.
 Go to the buttom of the page.
 Then copy the last line and paste after and edit it with your name and start and end date.
 ```
 | FirstName LastName | 24/01/2022 | 14/04/2022 | Role |
 ```

+## Create a new documentation page
+All pages are in the **Docs > docs > gettingstarted**

+- To create a new page for Business API
+- - Go to the folder **Docs > docs > gettingstarted > apis**
+- - Dupplicate a file i.e., admin.Api.md.
+Now rename it to businessApi.md
+- - Now you can modify the file